iamisha/Java-3rdS/networkprog-assignment/readme.md

         * example: HTTPS:80, HTTP:443, FTP:20.

+## `Socket`:-

+        * Combination of IP address and Port number is called the the Socket.

+        * Socket is the end point for the communication.

+        * Different types of the Socket are:

+                a.
+TCP Socket

+                b.
+Datagram Socket

+                c.
+Raw Socket Interface

+        * It works as an interface between an Application layer and Transport Layer

 ## `IP Addresses`

         * An IP Addres is an address having information about how to reach a specific host which is a 32-bit unique address number having an address space of 2 ^ 32.